-President Benjamin Harrison welcomes Alice Sanger as the first female White House staffer on this day in 1890.
+President Benjamin Harrison welcomes Alice Sanger as the first female White House staffer on January 2, 1890.

 Whether or not Sanger actively supported women’s suffrage has been lost in the historical record, however, Harrison’s appointment of Sanger indicated a cautious step toward strengthening female representation in government.